Are All ATV Tires Directional? How to Tell?

 multi directional atv tire 1

-Read the tire specs or ask the dealer
+Read the Tire Specs or Ask the Reseller

 When you shop for new tires online, you will often find that they include information about tire direction in the listing spec section.
-If there is no listed info, you should contact the seller and ask, or do a google search on the specific tire you are thinking of buying.
+If there is no listed info, you should ask the seller or do a Google search on the specific tire.

-Your local dealer should also be able to tell you which of the tires they offer are directional and not.
+Your local tire shop should also be able to tell you which tires they offer are directional and which are not.

 multi directional atv tires 1